-CPP monthly volumes going via the Suez Canal m/barrels
+CPP monthly volumes going via the Suez Canal1

-Voyage duration increase on key trades (%)
+Voyage duration increase on key trades (%)2

-- Around 12-14% of all refined products volumes transited through the Red Sea prior to the Houthi attacks. - Volumes crossing Suez have already dropped by 58% since December '23. - According to our estimates voyage duration for the main routes typically crossing Suez increase by between 32% and 67% if vessels have instead to sail through the Cape of Good Hope. - Assuming traded volumes on these routes are not affected, the ton-mile effect on demand if the disruption were to continue could be of between 5 to 7%.
+- Around 12-14% of all refined products volumes transited through the Red Sea prior to the Houthi attacks. - Volumes crossing Suez have already dropped by 70% since December '23. - According to our estimates voyage duration for the main routes typically crossing Suez increase by between 32% and 67% if vessels have instead to sail through the Cape of Good Hope. - Assuming traded volumes on these routes are not affected, the ton-mile effect on demand if the disruption were to continue could be of between 5 to 7%.
+Actual increase in demand is, however, likely to be smaller and of around 1 to 2%.